 Accountabilities LAUSD Target Subgroup(s) List the subgroups.
 Strategies/Activities Identify strategies/activities that will improve English Language Development (ELD), English Language Arts (ELA), Mathematics, Science, and Social Studies.
 Describe the supplemental intervention services provided before, during, and after the school day for students not meeting grade level standards.
 Include support personnel that will assist in implementing these strategies/activities.
-Resources/Proposed Funding Sources Identify the resources needed to implement the strategies, activities, and/or support described in the left hand column.
-Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
+Resources/Proposed Funding Sources Means of Evaluating Progress Periodic Assessment See monitoring indicators from CST section below to increase the median API score.
 Staff Responsible Who participates and/ or who is responsible for monitoring of the specific strategies/ activities and/or support?
 Start/Completion Date Indicate when the strategy will be implemented and projected date of completion.
 As indicated on the annual School Experience Survey for parents (School Report Card), the majority of parents "strongly agree" or "agree" that • there are opportunities for parent involvement • they feel welcome at this school • there is a high level of reported involvement at the school, as indicated on the annual School Experience Survey for Parents (School Report Card).
 At least 90% of parents respond "Strongly agree" or "agree" Allocate funds to improve internal and external groups.
 Allocate funds to Increase counselor, nurse, librarian, support staff personnel Allocate funds to provide effective wrap-around services and student-family support services directly on site.
 Allocate funds to provide increased contact with community-based services who provide resources for poverty-stricken students and their families.
-Allocate funds to Increase academic grade reporting academic conferencing Allocate funds to Increase communication with parents through various communication modes and to improve all aspects of parent engagement Develop and implement Parent Club/School Site Committee Implement home visits Organize parent orientation days and back to school nights Implement teacher-parent conference days Will increase response rates - MSA should be at a rate of 60% of selected parents returning surveys.
+Allocate funds to Increase academic grade reporting academic conferencing Allocate funds to Increase academic grade funds to Increase communication with parents through various communication modes and to improve all aspects of parent engagement Develop and implement Parent Club/School Site Committee Implement home visits Organize parent orientation days and back to school nights Will increase response rates - MSA should be at a rate of 60% of selected parents returning surveys.
 Welcoming environment and opportunities to participating rate should be at 80%.
 Parent home involvement should be at 90% for 80%.
 School involvement should be at 60%.
 Communication - Communication should be at 90%.
 Increased response rates - every school should be at a rate of 40% of selected parents returning surveys in 2009-10.
 Welcoming environment and opportunities to participate - every elementary school should be at 90% in 2009-10.
-Every secondary school should be at 80%.
-Parent home involvement should be at 90% for elementary schools and 80% for secondary schools in 2009-10.
+Every secondary school should be at 90% for elementary schools and 80% for secondary schools in 2009-10.
 School involvement should be at 70% for elementary schools and at 50% for secondary schools in 2009-10.
 Parent centers - for schools that have accepted funding for parent centers, parent center awareness and participation should be at 80% in 2009-10.
-Communication - Communication should be at 90% for elementary schools and 80% for secondary schools in 2009-10.
+Communication - Communication should be at 90% for secondary schools in 2009-10.